 The thing that keeps me going with fitness is the thought of having a longer, healthier life.
 I spend a lot of time sitting at my computer, and so it’s important for me to try and break that up with periods of movement throughout the day, to decrease the risk of heart disease or diabetes.

 Keep moving to keep healthy.
 That’s the bottom line.
 Remember what’s driving you during the moments you feel like giving up.

 Stay motivated by treating yourself to some new kit

 That’s right, a legitimate excuse to buy new clothes!
-Yes, it might be gym gear or exercise clothing, but even a new pair of trainers can totally help you to keep that motivation in check.
-Activewear is way more accessible these days than ever before, and with such variety available online then you’ve really got no excuse.
-Treat yourself to a new pair of trainers, especially if you’re going to start running or jogging.
+Yes, it might be gym gear or exercise clothing, but even a new pair of trainers can help you keep that motivation in check.
+Activewear is more accessible these days than ever before, and with such variety available online, you’ve really got no excuse.
+You should treat yourself to a new pair of trainers, especially if you’re going to start running or jogging.